w84death/pyFlux/README.md

 # pyFlux

-pyFlux is a PyQt5-based application that allows users to generate images using the BFL API.
+pyFlux is a PyQt5-based application that allows users to generate images using the [FLUX.1-pro 1.1 Ultra](https://blackforestlabs.io/flux1-1-ultra-and-raw/) from [BlackForestLab](https://blackforestlabs.io/).
 The application provides a graphical user interface to input prompts, select aspect ratios, and save the generated images.

 ![pyFlux Screenshot](pyFlux.png)